CoralVentures/coral_flutter/docs/file_structure.md

 The blocs directory contains our `counter` bloc and some other files.
 Let's first focus on the bloc.

-The `counter_analtics_listener.dart` is where we define our analytic events to be sent off to Segment (or wherever).
+The `event_analtics_listener.dart` is where we define our analytic events to be sent off to Segment (or wherever).
 We will switch over all of our defined eventTypes.

-The `counter_bloc.dart` defines our bloc, the `counter_event.dart` file defines our events, and the `counter_state.dart` file defines our state.
+The `bloc.dart` defines our bloc, the `event.dart` file defines our bloc events, and the `state.dart` file defines our bloc's state.

 Aside from the counter bloc files, we also have the `analytics_listeners.dart` file.
 This is just the aggregation of all the analytics_listener files from all of our blocs.
 We use this list in our appBuilder as well as in our tests.